-Math 103 includes topics from algebra and geometry.
+Math 103 includes topics from algebra.
 Algebra topics include the addition, subtraction, multiplication, and division of the real and complex numbers as well as polynomials.
-Additionally, Math 102 includes the solving of a variety of equations and inequalities, including, but not limited to, linear, absolute value, and quadratic equations.
-Math 102 includes the graphing of a variety of functions with an emphasis on linear and quadratic functions; functions notation will be applied in problem solving as well as in computations involving combinations of functions.
-Geometry topics include, but are not limited to, the properties of parallel and perpendicular lines, perimeter, area, volume, theorems about triangles and various polygons, Pythagorean Theorem, and right triangle trigonometry.
-Math 102 includes formal geometric constructions with a compass and straightedge as well as other informal construction techniques with measurement and a straightedge.
+Additionally, MTH103 includes the solving of a variety of equations and inequalities, including, but not limited to, linear, absolute value, and quadratic equations.
+MTH103 includes the graphing of a variety of functions with an emphasis on linear and quadratic functions; functions notation will be applied in problem solving as well as in computations involving combinations of functions.